m-onz/mixtape/README.md

 ## Overview

-This is a live coding object for Pure data (Pd) and GEM.
+This is a live coding toolkit for algorithmic music and visual compositoion for Pure data (Pd) and GEM.

+## install

+Add the "mixtape/lib" folder to the Pd path:

+file -> preferences -> edit preferences -> new (add a new path).

+## status

+More objects and examples being adding, the parser is currently a bit buggy but it will eventually allow for complex patterns.

 ## what is a mixtape?